 These pickles are the cats pajamas.
 They are so easy to make— I always try to put away 5-10 jars a year.
 It’s a simple, beginners recipe with huge rewards.
 I do LOVE my spicy pickles with reckless abandon, but these are a refreshing change from the usual and are delicious on sandwiches (whereas my spicy pickles can pack a scary punch on a sandwich HAH!!).
-To be honest I like to stuff as much dill as I can into each jar because I love the dill, son!!!!!!
-PICKLE TIP: If you want the best pickles in the county you should try pre-brining them: I will layer all my cucumbers in a big bowl with ice and salt and let them sit in the fridge overnight.
+To be honest I like to stuff as much dill as I can into each jar because I love the dill, son!!!!!! useful site PICKLE TIP: If you want the best pickles in the county you should try pre-brining them: I will layer all my cucumbers in a big bowl with ice and salt and let them sit in the fridge overnight.
 It adds to the flavour and crunch.
 This basic brine will do well for carrots, beans and beets — why change it when it’s so good?
 Enjoy!!

-FARMGIRL SLICED PICKLES
+you can try these out FARMGIRL SLICED PICKLES

 3 tbsp pickling spice (I use Epicures Quickles)